On weakly maximal representations of surface groups: Introduction

-Of course not all features of maximal representations hold for the weakly maximal ones.
-For example, the Zariski closure of the image of a weakly maximal representation need not be reductive (see \S~\ref{subsec:nonred}).
-We can however still give a structure theorem for weakly maximal representations as follows.
+Whereas the Zariski closure for maximal representations is always reductive and subject to strong restrictions, the Zariski closure of the image of a weakly maximal representation can be quite wild.
+In particular, it need not be reductive (see \S~\ref{subsec:nonred}).
+However, we can establish a structure theorem describing the Zariski closure of weakly maximal representations as follows.
 Given a closed subgroup $L < G$, we show that there exists a unique maximal normal subgroup of $L$, that we call the {\em K\"ahler radical} $\rad_{\kgb}(L)$ of $L$, on which $\kgb|_L$ vanishes.
-Since $\rad_{\kgb}(L)$ contains for instance the solvable radical of $L$, the quotient $L/\rad_{\kgb}(L)$ is semisimple.
-We hence establish the following as part of Theorem \ref{thm:structure}: \begin{thm} Let $\rho: \pi_1(\Sigma) \to G$ be a weakly maximal representation into a Lie group $G:=\gG(\RR)^\circ$ of Hermitian type, where $\gG$ is a connected algebraic group defined over $\RR$.
+Since $\rad_{\kgb}(L)$ contains the solvable radical of $L$, the quotient $L/\rad_{\kgb}(L)$ is semisimple.
+We then establish the following as part of Theorem \ref{thm:structure}: \begin{thm} Let $\rho: \pi_1(\Sigma) \to G$ be a weakly maximal representation into a Lie group $G:=\gG(\RR)^\circ$ of Hermitian type, where $\gG$ is a connected algebraic group defined over $\RR$.
 Let $L:=\lL(\RR)$, where $\lL$ is the Zariski closure of $\rho(\pi_1(\Sigma))$ in $\gG$, and let $H=L/\ \rad_{\kgb}(L)$ be the quotient of $L$ by its K\"ahler radical.
 Assume that $\T(\rho)\neq 0$.
 Then: \begin{enumerate} \item $H$ is adjoint of Hermitian type and all of its simple factors are of tube type. \item The composition $\pi_1(\Sigma) \to L \to H$ is faithful with discrete image. \end{enumerate} \end{thm} Recall that a Hermitian Lie group is of {\em tube type} if the associated symmetric space is of tube type, that is biholomorphic to $\RR^n+iC$, for some $n\in\NN$, where $C\subset\RR^n$ is an open convex cone.

 \begin{rem} In the above Theorems~\ref{thm_intro: discrete_faithful} and \ref{ZariskiClosure} it is essential that the Toledo invariant is non-zero.
 However the class of weakly maximal representations with $\T(\rho) = 0$ is also of interest.
 This is precisely the set where $\rho^*(\kgb) = 0$.
 In the case when $G = \PU(1,n)$ such representations have been studied and characterized in \cite{Burger_Iozzi_tr} as representations that preserve a totally real subspace of complex hyperbolic space $\Hh_\CC^n$. \end{rem}